asharahmed/us-canada-compare/ITSAP10008-info.md

 ## Challenges with Zero Trust

-Implementing Zero Trust can pose several challenges, including increased time and effort to authenticate every user and device, increased organizational focus and commitment, and the potential for being locked into a long-term commitment with cloud providers’ proprietary systems.
+Implementing Zero Trust can pose several challenges, including increased time and effortto authenticate every user and device, increased organizational focus and commitment, and the potential for being locked into a long-term commitment with cloud providers’ proprietary systems.

 ## Transitioning to a Zero Trust Security Model

-To transition to a Zero Trust security model, organizations can enforce strong MFA, grant access based on user and device information, employ just-in-time (JIT) and just-enough access(JEA) risk-based adaptive policies, and use dedicated devices for sensitive tasks.
+To transition to a Zero Trust security model, organizations can enforce strong MFA, grant access based on user and device information, employ just-in-time (JIT) and just-enough access (JEA) risk-based adaptive policies, and use dedicated devices for sensitive tasks.

 ## Further Reading